 In the U.S., 2.87 million people work temporary jobs — meaning 0.88% of the U.S. workforce is currently employed on a contract basis.
 This status would keep employers from having to hire workers in an official capacity.

-It also would prevent employers from being held liable for inappropriate workplace actions or workplace injuries.
+It also would prevent employers from being held liable for inappropriate workplace actions or workplace injuries, injuries in Orange County need experience law representation to insure protection of legal rights .
 In short, businesses could hire temporary workers without having to treat them like full-time employees in any way.

 Until August, anyway.
 A case known as Browning-Ferris saw the Obama administration give a positive ruling to the National Labor Relations Board that classifies contractors as employees.
 Basically, this ruling redefined what it means to be an employee, according to labor laws.

 Under this new ruling, contract workers are now subject to the same benefits as full-time employees, as long as they are legally employed by a company.
 According to the Browning-Ferris ruling, an individual is legally employed if the hiring company agrees upon the contractor’s shifts, workload or expected production level and wage.